How are we Doing?

 How do we measure progress on this?

 Sales tax revenue is tracked monthly and reported yearly.
+The numbers reflected are from a sampling of 25 business Downtown across different sections.
 Analysis of the data will assist us in comparing change over time locally and regionally.
 Additionally the data will help us determine how Downtown revitalization is affecting consumer activity Downtown.